 To do this, first, we will have to navigate our web browser to Builtwith.com

-Just a the name implies Builtwith is a fantastic website that can be used to find out the back end properties of an eCommerce and most other web applications.
+Just as the name implies Builtwith is a fantastic website that can be used to find out the back-end properties of an eCommerce and most other web applications.

 To check the platform a store is built with – enter a store’s URL, and BuiltWith will return a full profile that tells you the eCommerce and shopping cart technologies the store is using, as well as other results describing the full detail on how the website was built.

 Enter Konga.com or any other eCommerce or website which you want to check the framework or platform which it is built with.

 Next click on Lookup, the next page will contain a long list of different information about the site which includes;

 - Hosting Providers

 - SSL Certificate

 - Ecommerce/CMS (depending on which the site rests)